yashamon/web2/index.md

 [A remark on deformation of Gromov non-squeezing][gromov], 3 pages

-[Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds][GromovFuller], 18 pages
+[Geodesic string counting invariants of manifolds][GromovFuller], 18 pages

 [Hamiltonian elements in algebraic K-theory][ktheory], 11 pages